stevenpbachman/RedList_Challenges/README.md

 ============

-This repository contains code used in the paper: **"Progress, challenges and opportunities for plant Red Listing"**.
+This repository contains code used in the paper: **"Progress, challenges and opportunities for Red Listing"**.

 All analysis was run in R aside from the workflow for [Figure\_1](https://github.com/stevenpbachman/RedList_Challenges/blob/master/03_figs/fig_1.jpg)